1. Home

 The Boston-Cape Cod ferries sail a direct route between Boston and Provincetown.

-For some unknown reason, quite a few folks seem to think there's also a ferry from Boston to Hyannis.
+For some unknown reason, quite a few folks think there's also a ferry from Boston to Hyannis.
 Not true!

 Have a look at this map, and you'll see why there's no Boston-Hyannis ferry route: